tishanga/Rustdesk-server-Deployment-Fully-Local/README.md

 * Public key matches `/opt/rustdesk/id_ed25519.pub`
 * Status shows **READY**

-If status is **NOT READY**, the client is connected to the public RustDesk network.
+If status is **READY**/u for more secure connection setup your own server/u , the client is connected to the public RustDesk network.
+If status is **READY** , the client is connected to the LAN RustDesk Server.

 ---